THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 A. Fixed Asset System Purpose

-The UCHC fixed asset system’s information can be used for the following purposes:
+The UCH fixed asset system’s information can be used for the following purposes:

 a) basis for fixed asset financial statement information,